KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-12-15-libraries.md

 ![P5.js and Moment.js](/tutorials/p5js/images/libraries-1.png)

 This code creates a sketch that uses Moment.js to format the time in six different languages, and p5.js to draw that to the screen.
-You can play with this example [here](https://editor.p5js.org/KevinWorkman/sketches/zqDJteEjt).
+You can play with some of my example [p5 Js sketches](https://editor.p5js.org/KevinWorkman/sketches/zqDJteEjt).

 # p5.js Libraries

 You can use almost any JavaScript library with p5.js, but some JavaScript libraries are  specifically built with p5.js in mind.
-You can view a list of them [here](https://p5js.org/libraries/).
+You can view a list of the [p5 Js libraries](https://p5js.org/libraries/).

 Using these libraries is exactly like using any other JavaScript library.
 You start by consulting documentation to read about how it works, then you add a `<script>` tag with a `src` attribute that points to the library in your HTML, and then you can use the library in your code.

 For example, let's use the **p5.speech** library in a P5.js sketch.
-Start by looking at [the p5.js libraries page](https://p5js.org/libraries/) and find the p5.speech link, which takes you to the p5.speech homepage [here](https://idmnyu.github.io/p5.js-speech/).
+Start by looking at [the p5.js libraries page](https://p5js.org/libraries/) and find the p5.speech link, which takes you to the [p5.speech homepage](https://idmnyu.github.io/p5.js-speech/).

 That page links to documentation that tells you where to get the library and how to use it.
 In real life you'd spend some time reading that to become more familiar with the library, but for now here's an example: